Understanding RSS feeds

-The Internet is the largest information outlet the world has ever known.
-Across the World Wide Web, there are countless sites that publish information on just about every topic you can imagine.
-Many of these sites are anxious to see their content distributed to the widest possible audience, including on your XSite.
+The Internet has countless websites, and they publish information on just about every topic imaginable.
+Many of these sites are anxious to see their content distributed to the widest possible audience — including on your XSite!

 Simply put, RSS is a file format that allows information providers to publish their content over the Internet.
-This takes the form of an XML file stored on the publishers website.
+This takes the form of an XML file stored on the publisher's website.
 Subscribers can then configure their website or RSS reader to point to these files using a simple URL reference (i.e. http://rss.news.yahoo.com/rss/topstories).
-XSites include a designated RSS Feeds feature that make it a snap to include any RSS Feed on any XSite page (see below).
+You can include any RSS feed on any XSite page.

-Once configured with an RSS Feed, whenever someone opens that page, the latest content from the publisher is displayed.
-Thus, your XSite’s content is constantly updated whenever the RSS Feed publisher updates their content.
+Once configured with an RSS feed, whenever someone opens that page, the latest content from the publisher is displayed.
+Thus, your XSite’s content is constantly updated whenever the feed publisher updates their content.

 The ATOM format is similar to RSS, and was developed by users who were not satisfied with the direction RSS was taking.
 Information publishers can choose to syndicate their content using either format.
 XSites are compatible with both.